 Are You Sure It’s the Business That’s the Problem?

 At times you may love your business but dislike the atmosphere.
 For example, you and a partner are running your dream business together, but you’re not happy.
-You are always arguing and you feel you have no control.
+You are always arguing, and you feel you have no control.
 The tension causes you to become upset over little things.
-The problem is not the business.
-It’s your relationship with your partner.
+The problem is not the business, it’s your relationship with your partner.

-Problem areas to consider include business relationships, high overhead, work overload, and undesirable working conditions.
+Problem areas to consider include; business relationships, high overhead, work overload, and undesirable working conditions.
 The more specifically you identify the problem, the easier it will be to find solutions.

-Exercise 1: List Your Business Dislikes:
+A: List Your Business Dislikes:

-Exercise 2: Solving Your Business Problems:
+B: Solving Your Business Problems:

 List some possible solutions to each problem listed above.